-The credit agreement that supports our commercial paper program was amended and restated on March 23, 2022.
-The amendment increased the capacity of the revolving credit facility from \$1.0 billion to \$2.0 billion.
+The credit agreement that supports our commercial paper program has capacity under the revolving credit facility of \$2.0 billion.
 The credit agreement has an accordion feature that provides Cintas the ability to request increases to the borrowing commitments under the revolving credit facility of up to \$500.0 million in the aggregate, subject to customary conditions.
 The maturity date of the revolving credit facility is March 23, 2027.
-As of May 31, 2022, there was \$261.2 million of commercial paper outstanding with a weighted average interest rate of 1.20% and maturity dates less than 120 days and no borrowings on our revolving credit facility.
-As of May 31, 2021, there was no commercial paper outstanding and no borrowings on our revolving credit facility.
-Subsequent to May 31, 2022, in June 2022, Cintas borrowed \$125.0 million under the revolving credit facility to fund short-term operating needs and repaid the amount later in June 2022.
+As of May 31, 2023, there was no commercial paper outstanding and no borrowings on our revolving credit facility.
+As of May 31, 2022, there was \$261.2 million commercial paper outstanding and no borrowings on our revolving credit facility.